 Now that you are in the PostgreSQL database run some queries and note the changes.

-From above, the first query runs in the postgre database of the customer’s table, whereas the second one runs in the customer’s database.
+From above, the first query runs in the Postgres database of the customer’s table, whereas the second one runs in the customer’s database.
 After using Debezium, any changes you make in the postgre database will be updated accordingly in the second database, which is the customer database.

 From above, the first commands show the customer table on the PostgreSQL database.
 And the second commands show the customer table on the customer database.
 Now, any changes made in PostgreSQL will be propagated to the customer table of the second database.